Skip to content

 Raffle fundraising ideas that are likely to garner excitement with a wider audience include:

-- Hot trends – Just-released electronics such as the next big Apple product, console gaming system, or home theater tech are usually a strong draw, particularly if they’re hard to get ahold of.
+• Hot trends – Just-released electronics such as the latest Apple product, console gaming system, or home theater tech are usually a strong draw, particularly if they’re hard to get ahold of.

-- Boon-to-the-budget prizes—Buying a raffle ticket for a chance to strike a major item from your budget appeals to the practical among us.
-The prizes could be related to group activities such as coverage for an overseas excursion or high-dollar field trip, a year’s worth of meat from a local butcher, or gift cards covering basics like gas and groceries.
+• Boon-to-the-budget prizes Buying a raffle ticket for a chance to strike a major item from your budget can be enticing.
+Think: an overseas excursion or high-dollar field trip, a year’s worth of meat from a local butcher, or gift cards covering basics like gas and groceries.

-Before you purchase a raffle prize or prizes, increase your incoming dollars by leveraging the RaiseRight fundraising program.
-When you purchase gift cards through the RaiseRight platform, you can earn up to 20% back from hundreds of brands.
+Gift cards are popular raffle incentives, and you can increase your incoming dollars by leveraging a RaiseRight fundraising program.
+When you purchase gift cards through the RaiseRight platform, your organization can earn up to 20% back from hundreds of brands.

 For raffle prizes, consider: